 - Design for Reliability and Energy Efficiency

 This page reviews some of my research activities.
-Link to all relevant publications can be found here.
+Relevant journal and conference publications can be found here.

-Fabrication Process Variation in Chip-Scale Silicon Photonic Integrated Circuits
+Studying Fabrication Process Variation in Silicon Photonic Integrated Circuits

 Silicon photonic interconnect (SPI) is an attractive alternative for the power-hungry and low-bandwidth metallic interconnect in multiprocessor systems-on-chip (MPSoCs).
 When employing SPIs for wavelength-division multiplexing (WDM)-based applications, it is essential to precisely align the central wavelengths of different photonic devices (e.g., photonic switches) to achieve a reliable communication.
 However, SPIs are sensitive to fabrication non-uniformity (a.k.a. fabrication process variation), which results in wavelength mismatches between devices, and hence performance degradation in SPIs.
 This project presents a computationally efficient and accurate bottom-up approach to study the impact of fabrication process variations on passive silicon photonic devices and interconnects.
-We first model the impact of process variations at the component level (i.e. strip waveguides), then at the device level (i.e. add-drop filters and photonic switches), and finally at the system level (i.e. passive WDM-based silicon photonic interconnects).
+We model the impact of process variations at the component level, device level, and finally at the system level.
 Numerical simulations are performed not only to evaluate the accuracy of our method, but also to demonstrate its high-computational efficiency.
 Furthermore, our study includes the design, fabrication, and analysis of several identical microresonators to demonstrate process variations in silicon photonics fabrication.
 The efficiency of our proposed method enables its application to large-scale passive SPIs in MPSoCs, where employing time-consuming numerical simulations is not feasible.

 Low-Latency Centralized Controller for Optical Integrated Networks

-Formal Study of Signal-to-noise Ratio (SNR) in Optical Networks-on-Chip (ONoCs) in MPSoCs
+Formal Study of Signal-to-noise Ratio (SNR) in Optical Interconnection Networks

-Photonic devices, which are widely used in constructing optical routers and optical NoCs, intrinsically suffer from crosstalk noise and power loss, but the crosstalk noise and power loss from photonic devices are very small and, hence, have been ignored.
-However, this raises the question of whether in large scale ONoCs, where the crosstalk noise accumulates and, simultaneously, the power loss rises on an optical signal, the crosstalk noise and power loss from photonic devices can be still neglected.
-This project answered this question in a variety of ONoC architectures.
-To the best of my knowledge, for the first time, this project studied and modeled the worst-case as well as the average crosstalk noise and SNR in arbitrary mesh-based, folded-torus-based, fat-tree-based, and ring-based ONoCs at the system level.
-We demonstrated that crosstalk is a critical issue in optical interconnection networks which severely limits the scalability of such interconnects and also degrades their performance.
+Photonic devices, which are widely used in constructing optical routers and optical interconnects, intrinsically suffer from crosstalk noise and power loss, but the crosstalk noise and power loss from photonic devices are very small and, hence, have been ignored.
+However, this raises the question of whether in large scale networks consisting of thousands of optical devices, where the crosstalk noise accumulates and, simultaneously, the power loss rises on an optical signal, the crosstalk noise and power loss from photonic devices can be still neglected.
+This project answered this question in a variety of optical interconnect architectures.
+To the best of my knowledge, for the first time, this project studied and modeled the worst-case as well as the average crosstalk noise and SNR in arbitrary mesh-based, folded-torus-based, fat-tree-based, and ring-based optical interconnection networks at the system level.
+We demonstrate that crosstalk is a critical issue in optical interconnection networks which severely limits the scalability of such interconnects and also degrades their performance.

 Crosstalk and Loss Analysis Platform (CLAP) Simulator

-To facilitate the crosstalk noise and SNR analyses in arbitrary ONoCs, we integrated our proposed formal analytical models at the basic photonic device and optical router levels into a newly developed analysis platform, called CLAP.
+To facilitate the crosstalk noise and SNR analyses in arbitrary optical interconnection networks, we integrated our proposed formal analytical models at the basic photonic device and optical router levels into a newly developed analysis platform, called CLAP.
 CLAP has two major functions.
-Firstly, it is capable of analyzing the signal power, crosstalk noise power, and SNR at the destination of an optical link in an arbitrary ONoC, while also providing the worst-case results at that destination.
+Firstly, it is capable of analyzing the signal power, crosstalk noise power, and SNR at the destination of an optical link in an arbitrary optical interconnect, while also providing the worst-case results at that destination.
 Secondly, the optical router function helps analyze the signal power, crosstalk noise power, and SNR in an arbitrary optical router structure.
 This analyzer is implemented in C++ and is publicly released.
-CLAP has a complete library of the photonic devices, including waveguides, MRs, parallel switching elements, crossing switching elements, and optical terminators, required to construct ONoCs and optical routers.
-It is the first crosstalk and loss analysis platform proposed for optical NoCs that has been widely used by many research groups worldwide.
+CLAP has a complete library of the photonic devices, including waveguides, MRs, parallel switching elements, crossing switching elements, and optical terminators, required to construct optical interconnects and optical routers.
+It is the first crosstalk and loss analysis platform proposed for optical interconnects that has been widely used by many research groups worldwide.

 An Innovation Intermittent Routing Algorithm for Networks-On-Chip (NoCs)